Maylene and the Sons of Disaster

 Maylene and the Sons of Disaster is an American heavy metal band from Birmingham, Alabama.
 The group was founded in 2004, shortly after vocalist Dallas Taylor's departure from Underoath in 2003.
 Maylene and the Sons of Disaster signed to Mono Vs Stereo and released their self-titled debut album.

 The band name and concept are based on the legend of the criminal gang of Ma Barker and her sons, noting that "evil lifestyles will be met with divine justice".

+Loudwire stated that the band's early material was "essential listening for all metalcore fans," comparing them to Underoath.